luciusmagn/nary-lang/README.md

 # Example 4: Working with custom types and methods

-Here's an example of working with Rust.
-First, the full example, and then we'll break it down:
+Here's an more complete example of working with Rust.
+First the example, then we'll break it into parts:

 ```Rust
 #[derive(Debug, Clone)]